Take the time to explore every one of these websites that covers a state (or territory) where your ancestors lived.

 All summaries written by Rick Crume

-Look for advanced search forms and customized search forms for individual record collections.
-Put quotation marks around a name to search on it as a phrase, and try different forms of the name (such as with and without a middle initial).
+Look for advanced and customized search forms for individual record collections.
+Search on just an uncommon last name, or combine a common last name with another term (such as a town name).
+Put quotation marks around a name to search on it as a phrase, and try different forms of the name (such as both with and without a middle initial).

-For more award-winners in other categories, check out our annual list of 101 Best Genealogy Websites.
-To learn more about researching genealogy in a specific state, head to our US Genealogy Interactive Map for our online state research guides.
+For more award-winners in other categories, check out our annual list of the 101 Best Genealogy Websites.
+To learn more about researching genealogy in a specific state, head to the Explore Genealogy by State map to access our online state research guides.